JAForbes/superouter/readme.md

 #### Simple

-All this library does is handle converting a string into an array of tokens, and vice versa.
-It's easy to grok, and simple to extend.
+All this library does is handle conversions between different types of data, it doesn't perform any side effects directly so it's easy to explore and test and therefore reliable to build upon.

 #### Composeable

-Because the data structures used by this library are part of the exposed API, you can compose this libraries functions with your own to create something new and interesting without having to submit a PR.
+Because the data structures used by this library are part of the exposed API, you can compose this library's functions with your own to create something new and interesting without having to submit a PR.

 API
 ===